-Corruption and Bribes -- How to Protect Yourself
+Corruption, Bribes, and DNA Fraud -- How to Protect Yourself

 We've had mothers try to secretly offer a bribe to make the test show that the man is the father, as well as underworld people ask us to participate in schemes to make people appear related.
 Of course, we have never accepted their offers, and will never.
 We've also been threatened after refusing a bribe.
 They have come to our office to speak in person, and they have even called us on the phone.